AbhijithNair73/EthAddress/README.md

   - User login and database management
   - Highly secure
-  - Get the feed from mousemovement as bitaddress.org and then use it as a seed to generate private key
+  - Get the feed from mousemovement as bitaddress.org and then use it as a seed to generate private key Generate QR from the private key and Eth address.